NekoStark/javaee-example/README.md

 # javaee-example
 An example of full-stack JavaEE Application with JPA, CDI and JSF

+**This is just a test**, not to be taken as a template for production projects

 ### Installation

 Run on **Wildfly Server 10.1.0.Final**.